lelox028/study-plan-manager-frontend-react/README.md

 - **User-Friendly Interface:** Intuitive and responsive design for managing study plans and subjects.
 - **Dynamic Visualization:** Real-time visualization of study plans, current enrollments, and progress tracking.
 - **Interactive Filters:** Easily filter and sort subjects based on status, prerequisites, and performance.
-- **Notifications:** Receive updates on blocked/unblocked subjects and other important changes.

 ## Upcoming Features (Future):